2014 Cairo hotel gang rape case

 In April 2014, an alleged gang rape took place at the luxury Fairmont Nile City hotel in Cairo, Egypt in which a girl was drugged and raped by a group of young men from wealthy families.
 The allegations did not appear until July 2020.

-The perpetrators are alleged to have signed the first letter of their names on the victim's body, recorded the crime, and sent to their friends.
+The perpetrators are alleged to have signed the first letter of their names on the victim's body, recorded the crime on video, and sent the video to their friends.

 Events before the incident revealed

 Social media users in Egypt sparked controversy several times in 2020 over many cases related to harassment and rape, following which the judicial authorities moved to encourage victims to submit reports to the Public Prosecution.
 Among those cases was what was known as the case of Ahmed Bassam Zaki, in which several Egyptian girls said that they were harassed and raped by him, after which the authorities arrested him and the Public Prosecution opened an investigation into the accusations and an Egyptian court ordered his imprisonment pending the investigations.

 Egyptian actresses and users of social network sites during that period published details of many incidents of harassment.
 Many liken the campaign against harassment in Egypt to the one known as the #MeToo campaign, which exposed unethical practices against women in several countries.

 The Egyptian Parliament's Legislative Committee agreed to amend the Criminal Procedure Law to include a proposal submitted by the government to ensure the confidentiality of victims' data in crimes related to harassment when these victims go to report those crimes.
 In an attempt to overcome Egyptian social norms regarding complaints of sexual assault.